pennersr/django-allauth/docs/configuration.rst

   Setting this to "email" requires ACCOUNT_EMAIL_REQUIRED=True

 ACCOUNT_CHANGE_EMAIL (=False)
-  When disabled (``False``), users can either add one or more email addresses (up to a maximum of ``ACCOUNT_MAX_EMAIL_ADDRESSES``) to their account and freely manage those email addresses.
+  When disabled (``False``), users can add one or more email addresses (up to a maximum of ``ACCOUNT_MAX_EMAIL_ADDRESSES``) to their account and freely manage those email addresses.
 When enabled (``True``), users are limited to having exactly one email address that they can change by adding a temporary second email address that, when verified, replaces the current email address.

 ACCOUNT_CONFIRM_EMAIL_ON_GET (=False)
   Determines whether or not an e-mail address is automatically confirmed by